 • Shipping expenses.

-The expenses you incur while operating your business can be classified under different heads or categories.
+The business expenses you incur while operating your business can be classified under different heads or categories.
 You must categorize the expenses so they are correctly recorded.
-The information below will help you understand more about expense types and make it easy while recording expense.
+The information below will help you understand more about expense types and make it easy to record expenses.

 Operating and Non-Operating Expenses